Start with the culture glut, because most things do.

 This blog works on the assumption that everything you read in it will have been written about sooner, better, and deeper by more experienced, qualified and articulate writers.
 I don’t have an inside track to new music.
 I’m basic.
 I find new music in the same places as everyone else: BBC 6music, Pitchfork, The Guardian, Twitter, Spotify’s algorithm.
-I work in a warehouse in a city without a strong music infrastructure.

-The work radio plays the canon of Greatest Hits of the 70s, 80s, and 90s, and I’m constantly alert to the comforting glow and the poisoning smoke of embracing nostalgia.
+I feel the constant pull to the canon of Greatest Hits of the 70s, 80s, and 90s, and I’m constantly alert to the comforting glow and the poisoning smoke of embracing nostalgia.
 It feels like urgent business to search out and celebrate new music; preferably not in a mid-life crisis grasping my faded youth like a copy of Melody Maker kind of way, but I can’t make promises.
 I want to resist interpreting the scattered, fractured light of the third decade of the 21st Century through a half-remembered, airbrushed, chewed shapeless 20th Century worldview.

 Embracing the glut and confessing my limitations releases freedom to approach writing in a healthier, humbler way.
 I am encouraged by what author Marilyn McEntyre writes:

 All we can honestly do is offer what we see from where we stand, acknowledging the limits of our visual field, but also offering the particular insights that may be obtainable only from that particular place on earth.Marilyn McEntyre, Speaking Peace in a Climate of Conflict, 2020, p.74